SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Bookings_tab.md

   - **New**: Allows you to create a new booking.
 By default, the standard Booking Wizard is used for this, but this can be customized (see [Using custom scripts instead of the default SRM wizards](xref:SRM_custom_scripts)).

   - **New (Service Profile)**: Allows you to create a new booking using a service profile.
-Doing so will require less input during booking creation, as the selected service profile will determine which service definition, profile instances, and resources are used.
-At the end of the booking creation process, you will be able to check which resources have been selected and change them if necessary.
+Doing so will require less input during booking creation, as the selected service profile will determine which service definition and profile instances are used.

     > [!NOTE]
     > The *New (Service Profile)* button is only available if the Service Profile feature is enabled (via [Config > Wizard > Service Profile](xref:Booking_Manager_Config_tab#type-of-wizard-settings)).